gizmore/phpgdo-login/README.md

-# gdo6-login
+# phpgdo-login

 Login Module for GDOv7.
 Login Form.
 Login as any user.
 Failed Attempt Alerts.
 Login History.

-## gdo6-login: Authentication mechanisms
+## phpgdo-login: Authentication mechanisms

-This module only authenticates GDO_User via GDOv7 bcrypt password hash.
+This module only authenticates GDO_User via a bcrypt password hash.

+### phpgdo-dependencies

+This module requires a session provider.